Kling AI Family

 Access Kling models through one EvoLink API

 All Kling models are available through a single EvoLink API key.
-Switch between Kling 3.0, O1, O3, and Motion Control by changing the model parameter — no separate accounts or keys needed.
+Switch between Kling 3.0, Kling 3.0 Turbo, O1, O3, and Motion Control by changing the model parameter - no separate app integrations needed.

-Switch model="kling-v3" to model="kling-o3" without rebuilding your integration.How to think about Kling video generation cost: quality, duration, and volume
+Switch from model="kling-v3-text-to-video" to model="kling-v3-turbo-text-to-video" when you want the Turbo route.How to think about Kling video generation cost: quality, duration, and volume

 Higher quality increases per-second cost